Haulmont/jmix-frontend/CONTRIBUTING.md

 `BREAKING CHANGES` section should only be included if there are any.

+Commit message should contain github issue number (if any)

 #### Commit Workflow

 0. Note!
 If you made some changes in templates (generators) which reflected in generated code you must update (regenerate) example app as well `npm run bootstrap-react-app`.